De Arbol vs Guajillo: Heat, Flavor, Uses

 The heat gap between these two chiles is substantial.
 De arbol registers at 15,000-30,000 SHU, placing it firmly in the medium-hot tier - roughly 3 to 6 times hotter than a serrano pepper, which typically tops out around 5,000 SHU.
 That is not background warmth; it is assertive, front-of-palate fire that builds with each bite.

 Guajillo, by contrast, sits at 1,000-2,500 SHU - a mild chile that most heat-tolerant eaters barely register as spicy.
 Compared to a serrano, guajillo delivers less than one-fifth the heat.
-The Scoville measurement scale captures this gap cleanly: de arbol is roughly 10 times hotter than guajillo at their respective midpoints.
+The the Scoville rating scale captures this gap cleanly: de arbol is roughly 10 times hotter than guajillo at their respective midpoints.

 The character of the heat differs too.
 De arbol produces a sharp, almost metallic burn that arrives quickly and lingers in the throat and sinuses - a quality tied to its relatively high capsaicin concentration and the chemistry behind how capsaicin binds to heat receptors.
 Guajillo's mild warmth is gentler, sitting more on the lips and front of the tongue without the prolonged finish.